SterTheStar/rup/README.md

 - [Litterbox](https://litterbox.catbox.moe/) - Special thanks to the Litterbox team for providing this service.
 - [temp.sh](https://temp.sh/) - Thanks to the temp.sh developers for the temporary file hosting service.
 - [uguu.se](https://uguu.se/) - Thanks to the uguu.se team for the simple file sharing service.
+- [bashupload](https://bashupload.com/) - Thanks to the bashupload team for the file sharing service.

 ## License